 The Center for Jewish-Multicultural Affairs is an in-house initiative of the Jewish Federation of Greater New Orleans that contains all of the Federation’s external relations programs and directly reaches out to the wider community, both Jewish and non-Jewish.
 The Center will initially focus on four primary outreach areas: African-American relations; LGBTQ relations, through the existing Jewish Pride New Orleans (JP NOLA) program; Latin-American relations; and multi-faith relations.

 The Center for Jewish-Multicultural Affairs is led by an Advisory Council co-chaired by Bradley Bain and Ina Davis.
-The Center was made possible by a generous gift from the Goldring Family Foundation.
+It was made possible by a generous gift from the Goldring Family Foundation.

 For more information, please contact Mithun Kamath at firstname.lastname@example.org or 504-780-5608.

 The Center for Jewish-Multicultural Affairs is proud to be continuing the Federation's partnership with WBOK radio (1230AM) to highlight and explore Jewish/African-American relations, with a show entitled Shalom: A Cross-Cultural Conversation co-hosted by Federation CEO Arnie Fielkow and Oliver Thomas.

 On Friday, February 28, Arnie and Oliver discussed the launch of the Center and previewed what lies ahead!

 Each and every year in communities throughout the country, MLK weekend is an opportunity for various organizations and houses of worship to come together to engage in Dr. Martin Luther King, Jr.'s enduring call for a just and equitable society in which the basic rights and dignity of all people are strengthened and celebrated.